transmitly/transmitly/samples/README.md

 * Delivery Reports

 ## [Transmitly.ChannelProvider.Logger](https://github.com/transmitly/transmitly/tree/main/samples/Transmitly.ChannelProvider.Logger)
-An example channel provider that handles all channels.
+A simple channel provider that handles all channels.
 It's only purpose is to log communications dispatched with Transmitly.